ksatirli/terraform-aws-route53-keybase-domain-proof/README.md

 # Terraform Module: Keybase Domain Proof

+> **Warning**
+ > This module has reached _End-of-Life_ status.
+A re-built version will be available via [ksatirli/terraform-aws-route53-keybase-domain-proof](https://github.com/ksatirli/terraform-aws-route53-keybase-domain-proof).

 > Terraform Module for managing AWS Route 53 DNS Records for a _Keybase Domain Proof_.

 ## Table of Contents